About the Transportation & Infrastructure Division

-The goal of the Transportation and Infrastructure Division of the OSPCD is to provide the necessary guidance and vision to make mobility within the City and access to the City's various areas as safe, convenient and pleasant as possible.
-The division undertakes strategic planning, project development, and management of the transportation network and works to link transportation projects with new economic development.
-Additionally, the division oversees proposed transit and bus projects, bicycle and pedestrian programs, and development and maintenance of Somerville's parks and open spaces.
+The goal of OSPCD's Transportation and Infrastructure Division is to provide the guidance to make mobility within the City as safe, convenient, and pleasant as possible.
+The division undertakes strategic planning, project development, and management of the transportation network, and works to link transportation projects with new development.

 Throughout the City of Somerville, the Transportation and Infrastructure Division is implementing various plans and projects to create a safe, walkable, healthy, and user-friendly network of multi-modal transportation options.
 This involves conducting various studies and analyzing the resulting information to make policy recommendations to the City.
 To view information on neighborhood-specific activities and projects, please see the Squares and Neighborhoods page for complete descriptions.

 Under Mayor Curtatone's leadership, the City of Somerville has placed a great emphasis on the importance of infrastructure that supports and encourages bicycle and pedestrian mobility.
 Programs such as Shape Up Somerville and Safe-START, as well as numerous bicycle lane additions and streetscape improvement projects are a few of the steps Somerville is taking toward promoting safe, healthy, and sustainable transportation.